akvo/akvo-flow-docs/docs/tutorials/monitoring.rst

 Monitoring - tracking things over time
 =======================================
-Taking a survey of something, be it a water point, a tree, or a school, is usually a one-time thing.
+Taking a survey of something, be it a water point, a tree, or a school, is usually a one-time event.
 You collect data, analyse the data, take action, and that's it.
 But in many cases, you also want to go back at a later date, and do a follow-up: is this pump still working?
 Has the tree grown?
 Has that schools' latrine been repaired?
 This is what we call monitoring: observing facts about something, some 'entity' (machine, pump, person, etc), which has an identity and can be tracked over time.
 An identity is a set of attributes (id, serial number, name, etc) that *uniquely* identify an entity.

 The core idea of monitoring is to create 'records', to which information about a monitored entity can be added.
 Multiple survey forms can be created on the dashbaord, which together capture different aspects of a monitored entity.
 One form is used to create a new record, and the other forms are used to add additional information to an existing record.
 This can be visualised by comparing it with record files containing paper forms: a special 'registration' form creates the record file, and other forms can be added to an existing record file.